What Is Experiential Therapy?

 If you're ready to get started, an online platform like BetterHelp can work with you to find a therapist specializing in experiential therapy or another type of treatment.
 You can engage in fun activities in the comfort of your own home or wherever you have an internet connection at a time that works for your schedule.

 "Dr. Taulbee is very understanding, direct and honest.
 Which is what I think makes her a great therapist!
 She listens to me and what I am going through.
-She provided me with so much great resources and genuinely wants me to get better.
+She provided me with so many great resources and genuinely wants me to get better.
 I am so thankful for her help."

 — BetterHelp member’s review of their therapist